Car Games - Travel Games - Family Vacation - Car Travel with Kids

 Crocodile Dentist

-This one is always a hit with my kids, especially when they were preschoolers, and it's self contained so you can't lose any of the pieces!
-It's fairly small and fits into a backback too.
+This one is always a hit with my kids, especially when they were preschoolers, and it’s self contained so you can’t lose any of the pieces!
+It’s fairly small and fits into a backpack too.
 The secret to keeping it fun is to keep this stored away and ONLY use it on long trips, so that it is fresh every time.
-Available at Amazon (about $9).
+Crocodile Dentist is always a winner, even when he bites you.
+LOL.

 Sweatshirt Keepsake